UPSUTER/GEMLI/README.md

   <img width="330" height="330" src="https://github.com/UPSUTER/GEMLI/blob/main/Example/GEMLI_GitHub_network_50.png">
 </p>

 If a ground truth e.g. from barcoding is avalable we can set `ground_truth` to `true`/`T` to highlight false predictions with red edges.
-Cells without barcode information will be displaye in white.
+Cells without barcode information will be displayed in white.

 ```
 > visualize_as_network(GEMLI_items, cutoff=90, ground_truth=T) # left image